srs506/nk-designs-website/README.md

 # NKDesignsWebsite

-A simple website for NK Designs LLC.
+A website for NK Designs LLC.
 Uses Masonry and Lightbox for the gallery images.